 Documents from the Hittite Empire, which mark the beginning of recorded history in Anatolia, show that political conflicts similar to contemporary ones frequently took place on the western and eastern borders of the Empire.
 In this sense, relations between Troy and the Hittites offer many historical lessons.
 The Kingdom of Troy, which controlled part of Western Anatolia, enjoyed only a brief period of peace when their relations with the Hittites, an Anatolian superpower at the time, were peaceful.
 Troy, which was an Anatolian city according to cultural findings (pottery, architecture, belief systems, etc.) and as their relations with the Hittites indicate was also Anatolian for thousands of years in terms of political geography (Korfmann, 1997, 51-73).
 Studies on Troy's relations with the Hittites and the name used for Troy in Hittite texts started in the first quarter of the twentieth century.
 In efforts to map the cultural geography of the Hittites, the name Wilusa, in particular, posed a significant problem because it was difficult to locate.
 The earliest mention of Wilusa in the Hittite texts was in the context of the Great King Tudhalija I (ca. 1420-1400 B.C.).
 In this text, the details of the military campaign Tudhalija I organized against the Arzawa countries was told and the name Wilusa was also mentioned.
 Wilusa must have been related to the "Arzawa Countries", which fought with the Hittites during the reign of Hattusili I (ca. 1565-1540 B.C.), who lived about one hundred years before Tudhalija I. After this text was deciphered, researchers started working on identifying where the "Arzawa Countries" were located.
 The "Arzawa countries", such as Mira, Seha and Wilusa were first located in Western Anatolia in the 1950s.
 Later, John Garstang and Oliver Robert Gruney located the regional capital of Apasas (it is today accepted that this is the same as the late Greek Ephesos) between the Büyük Menderes Valley to the south and the Hermos Valley to the north.
 This location was independently confirmed in 1997 by Frank Starke and David Hawkins (Starke, 1997, 447-488).
 Thus, the question of Wilusa's location finally found a satisfactory answer.
 According to the text on Tudhalija I's military campaign, on their return journey to Hattusa after conquering the Arzawa country and its neighbors, the king also surrounded other enemy countries who had declared war and neutralized them.
 It was recorded that on the way back to Hattusa, the king took some cattle together with slaves.
 This event was described by Tudhalija I as the destruction of the Assuwa countries.
 Researchers noticed the similarity between Assuwa, the Greek word Aswia/Asia, the contemporary word Asia and the ancient Assos in southern Troas.
 However, this is a very controversial subject.
-Approximately 20 different names are mentioned in the context of countries who had declared war on Tudhalija I. Those names are usually accepted to be administrative centers of various sizes in the Assuwa region.
-The last two items on this list of names are "Wilusija Country" (a version of Wilusa) and "Taruisa Country".
-Etymologists Emil Forrer and Paul Kretschmer argued as early as 1924 that Wilusija / Wilusa was the name of the place 700 years after the Tudhalija campaign, the same as Ilios in the epic Iliad, which Homer wrote in the 730s B.C. and was known as Wilios before Homer.
-They also argued that Troia (written as Troie in the Ionian dialect) in the epics of Homer was derived from the Hittite word Taruisa (pronounced as Truwisa in Hittite), Trowija, or Trowisa and refer to the same place.
-As was mentioned above, Garstang and Gurney accepted these claims in their 1959 study.
-According to findings from different disciplines (Hittitology, archaeology and Mycenaeology), especially in the last decade, the names Ilios and Troie in the epics of Homer, who was the last representative of the Bronze Age oral tradition, are based on historical facts and events that took place in the Anatolia of the second millennium B.C.
-We learn about the role played by Wilusa in the history of the Hittites from the Alaksandu or Alaksandus Treaty, which was discovered in 1907, published in 1920 and interpreted from 1922 to 1924 (Beckman, 1999, 245-295).
-This treaty was made in 1280 B.C. between the Great King Muwattalli II of the Hittite Empire (ca. 1290-1272 B.C.) and King Alaksandu/s of Wilusa.
-The contents of this agreement also shed light on the history of Hittite-Wilusa relations.
-The agreement consists of 21 paragraphs and refers to the king of Wilusa as Alaksandu 23 times, also mentioning that he was the successor of Kukkuni.
+Approximately 20 different names are mentioned in the context of countries who had declared war on Tudhalija I. Those names are usually accepted to be administrative centers of various sizes in was the successor of Kukkuni.
 This King Kukkuni of Wilusa was a friend of Muwattalli's grandfather, the Great King Suppiluliuma I (ca. 1355-1320 B.C.) and the two exchanged ambassadors.
 Suppiluliuma I was also the great-grandson of the Great King Tudhalija I (ca. 1420-1400 B.C.) of the Hittite Empire.
 He was referred to as "a friend of the Wilusa country, who received many ambassadors from Wilusa".